-The construction of the hospital facility is for the benefit of the
+The construction of the staff housing facility is for the benefit of the ...
+Community area ... children.

-The economic burden of Arizona state tax will fall on the ..., since it must reimburse the contractor and subcontractors for payment of Arizona state taxes.
+The economic burden of Arizona state tax will fall on ..., since it must reimburse the contractor and subcontractors for payment of Arizona state taxes.